jarnoux/mojito-pipeline/BLOG.md

     </script>
 ```

-4. The skeleton receives the markup, inserts and displays it in the right spot on the page.
+Step 4.
+The skeleton receives the markup, inserts and displays it in the right spot on the page.
 Remember the definition of `pipeline.push` in the skeleton of step 1?
 It does something like this:

 ```javascript
     pipeline.push = function (sectionObject) {